anonwins/monero-block-scanner-php/README.md

 | 10,000       | ~10ms        | ~0.001ms     |
 | 1,000,000    | ~1000ms      | ~0.001ms     |

-For production systems with many subaddresses, use a bloom filter.
+For production systems with many subaddresses, use a bloom filter—but, **after a bloom filter positive, do a final full check against your real database to avoid false positives**.

 ## Project Structure